 Nuggets vs. Lakers Injury Report Today - May 18

-Find the injury report for the Denver Nuggets (53-29), which currently has just one player listed, as the Nuggets prepare for their Western Conference finals game 2 against the Los Angeles Lakers (43-39) at Ball Arena on Thursday, May 18 at 8:30 PM ET.
+The injury report for the Denver Nuggets (53-29) ahead of their Western Conference finals game 2 with the Los Angeles Lakers (43-39) currently features only one player.
+The playoff matchup starts at 8:30 PM ET on Thursday, May 18 from Ball Arena.

 Watch Nuggets vs. Lakers with Fubo!

-The Nuggets will try for another victory over the Lakers following a 132-126 win in their matchup on Tuesday.
-Nikola Jokic led the Nuggets in the win with 34 points, while Anthony Davis had 40 in the losing effort for the Lakers.
+Last time out, the Nuggets bested the Lakers 132-126 on Tuesday.
+Nikola Jokic topped the Nuggets in the win with 34 points, while Anthony Davis had 40 in the losing effort for the Lakers.

 Rep your team with officially licensed gear!
 Head to Fanatics to find jerseys, shirts, and much more.